Stomach Cancer

 Radiotherapy

 Radiation therapy uses high-energy X-rays or particles to disintegrate cancer cells.
-It is sometimes used together with chemotherapy (e.g. capecitabine) after surgery to reduce risks of recurrence.
+It is sometimes used together with chemotherapy (e.g. 5-FU) before or after surgery to reduce risks of recurrence.

 The high dose radiation for treating stomach cancer may affect the surrounding organs, e.g. liver, bowels, kidneys, spinal cord and heart.
 Using CT scan for radiotherapy planning can help protect these surrounding organs.